coccon/proffastpylot/docs/1-2_usage.md

 #### Starting the processing

-For starting the processing you need to create an instance of the Pylot class with an input file.
+For starting the processing, you need to create an instance of the Pylot class with an input file.

 ```python
 from prfpylot.pylot import Pylot